 Doctors may detect scoliosis from what is known as the “Adam’s forward bend test.”
 When the patient bends over, it is much easier for a physician to tell if the spine is straight or if there is a slight sideways curve.
-An x-ray may also be ordered to determine the severity of the curve and select treatment options.
+This is a simple initial screening test that can identify potential issues but cannot determine the exact type or severity of the deformity.

 There are a few causes associated with scoliosis:

 Most cases of scoliosis do not have an identifiable cause.
 It is most commonly diagnosed at the beginning of puberty or during adolescence.
 While there may be a genetic factor, most children diagnosed with scoliosis do not have a family member with the condition.

 Scoliosis occurs among boys and girls at approximately the same rate.
 However, girls have a significantly higher risk of spinal curvature worsening and requiring treatment.